 For ELL students, you want to give them an opportunity to learn the same academic content as native English learners.
 For this reason, there are quite a few things you can differentiate in your class:

 - Process — This refers to how students are being taught.
 ELL students might need, for example, a teacher who speaks slower and uses more gestures, or even a lesson that needs more visual cues.
-The content is the same, it’s the way you deliver the content.

 2. Profile Student Readiness